 Reportedly, iQiyi invested 200 million RMB producing this show and tried their best to invite as many influential underground rappers as possible.
 There are also four celebrity “producers,” who are supposed to train and guide the rappers and decide whether they pass or fail each round of competition.
 The judges are rapper MC HotDog, rock musician Chang Chen-yue, singer Wilber Pan—all from Taiwan—and Chinese-Canadian singer and songwriter Kris Wu.

 It was Wu who was responsible for the frenzy for freestyle.
-As one of the most popular singers today, Wu is highly popularity among young people, especially teenage girls.
+As one of the most popular singers today, Wu has a huge fandom among young people, especially teenage girls.
 Many questioned his credentials for judging hip hop, but his fame undoubtedly gave a show a starrier line-up and mainstream appeal.

 None of that happens here.

-On The Rap of China, every rapper, it seems, came in with pride in their work—or maybe it’s an ego.
-Before performing, they declare that their only aim was to win.
+On The Rap of China, every rapper, it seems, takes pride in their work—or maybe their ego.
+Before performing, they declare that their only aim is to win.

 When they fail, they won’t just accept it humbly.